parcio/julea/README.md

 JULEA has two mandatory dependencies (GLib and libbson) and several optional ones that enable additional functionality.
 The dependencies can either be installed using [your operating system's package manager](doc/dependencies.md#manual-installation) or with JULEA's `install-dependencies` script that installs them into the `dependencies` subdirectory using [Spack](https://spack.io/).
-By default, the script will install a useful subset of dependencies;
-if you want to install all of them, call it with the `full` argument.

 ```console
 $ ./scripts/install-dependencies.sh